 - Agencies may feel that protection can be secured by establishing new parallel services rather than working through existing institutions.
 However, these may disappear when the agencies leave.
 A more sound approach is to convince state and local authorities to meet their obligations by providing the services that are needed, even if this work is initially time-consuming. - Refugee and IDP communities understandably focus on the temporary nature of their situation, but the reality is that for many people their status will continue for many years.
-They may need help to think through the merits of investing in sustainable, longer-term responses.
-This is also the case for stateless communities, the majority of whom are in protracted situations which require long term commitment and action by state authorities to resolve.
-Protection interventions for stateless persons need to be designed with the aim of addressing immediate risks but also with a view to solutions, i.e. acquisition of nationality. - Particular caution must be used when providing funds, especially when a community first mobilises in support of a new project, before strong community ownership is established.
+They may need help to think through the merits of investing in sustainable, longer-term responses. - Particular caution must be used when providing funds, especially when a community first mobilises in support of a new project, before strong community ownership is established.
 A large or even a modest infusion of funds can encourage more powerful members of the community to co-opt the initiative, create conditions for corruption and extortion, and lead to divisive accusations of corruption and abuse.
 It may also create an expectation that all initiatives will be externally funded, discouraging the community from undertaking projects at its own initiative, without funding.
-Nothing destroys a nascent, successful small-scale initiative faster than ill-conceived financial 'scaling up' by well-meaning agencies or donors.

-- It is important to clarify early on what is expected from community members in terms of contributions and volunteering.
+Nothing destroys a nascent, successful small-scale initiative faster than ill-conceived financial 'scaling up' by well-meaning agencies or donors. - It is important to clarify early on what is expected from community members in terms of contributions and volunteering.
 The option of paying community members to work on projects should be weighed very carefully.
 Though work should be valued and compensated in principle, as soon as cash payments become the norm it becomes extremely difficult to persuade community members to work without them.
-Differences in payments across locations or agencies will also create resentment and inequality.
+Differences in payments across locations or

+- agencies will also create resentment and inequality.
 When the project ends, finally, unless national authorities have agreed to supply the payments themselves, the work will just stop. - Even if an external party can perform a task more quickly and efficiently, it is important to allow the community to work in its own way, at its own pace, and so build experience and ownership. - When projects are more technical or specialized, the selection of an appropriate implementing partner or technical adviser is likely to be a key decision. - Self-reliance is not the same as self-sufficiency; 'sustainable' does not mean that outside assistance is not needed.
 Communities of concern are likely to need some level of help for a prolonged period.